From every stormy wind that blows

 And glory crowns the mercy seat.

-Ah!
-Whither could we flee for aid
+Ah! whither should we flee for aid,

 When tempted, desolate, dismayed?